How Japan’s hollow victory spelt the end for Hitler

 At the same time, Japanese forces had attacked the Philippines and the British colony of Hong Kong and violated neutral Thailand.
 The Pacific islands of Wake and Midway also fell victim to attack as well as British-controlled Malaya.
 Singapore, on the southern tip of Malaya, had been bombed.
 Without an official declaration of war, Japan, in just a matter of hours, had secured control of the skies and seas of a quarter of the world’s surface.
 As Winston Churchill described in his war memoirs, ‘Over all this vast expanse of waters Japan was supreme, and we everywhere were weak and naked.’

 The Sleeping Enemy

-But as successful as the operation may have appeared, its triumph was short lived – a third wave, due to attack the huge stores of fuel and its navy arsenal, was cancelled due to fear of an American counterattack, and the battleships, having been sunk only in the shallow waters of the harbor, were all repaired and fully operational before the end of the war.
+But as successful as the operation may have appeared, its triumph was short lived – a third wave, due to attack the huge stores of fuel and its navy arsenal, was cancelled due to fear of an American counterattack, and the battleships, having been sunk only in the shallow waters of the harbor, were mostly repaired and fully operational before the end of the war (although the USS Arizona, for one, remained on the bottom of the harbor where it is still today).
 None of its aircraft carriers had been hit nor its submarines.
 While Japan celebrated its supposed victory, Yamamoto knew that in the long term he had failed – ‘a military man can scarcely pride himself on having smitten a sleeping enemy’.